GastonCaldera/NestJS-With-GraphQL/README.md

 In this project, you will find 3 main queries and 2 mutations.
 Let's start by explaining the queries and then proceed to the mutations.
 For more information, you can visit your_path:3000/graphQL to see each query and mutation in greater detail.

 ## Queries
 Here are some examples of what you can do with the queries.
-There are 6 queries: workers, worker, logs, log, roles, roles.
+There are 6 queries: workers, worker, logs, log, roles, role.
 Log, worker, and role receive a parameter called id.

 ```bash
 query {